 Ms. Mondou earned a bachelor of arts degree from the University of Washington in 1981, majoring in business administration with an accounting concentration.
 She has pursued numerous continuing professional education opportunities, including participation in the Harvard Institute for Management and Leadership in Education in 2004.
 She is a member of Washington Society of Certified Public Accountants, National Association of College and University Business Officers, Western Association of College and University Business Officers, and Pacific Consortium of West Coast Small College Business Officers.

-Mondou served for nine years on the board of trustees of Charles Wright Academy.
+Mondou served for nine years on the board of trustees of Charles Wright Academy and currently serves as an advisory member of The Common Application, Inc.'s Finance Committee of the Board of Directors.